Skip to main content

 What is Slippage?

-1. Bid / Ask spread change during the market execution
+1. Bid/Ask spread changes during market execution

-3. High market volatility.
+3. High market volatility

-How to Estimate Slippage?
+How to Estimate Slippage

-How To adjust Slippage in Tradingview?
+How to Adjust Slippage in TradingView

 When you add your strategy to the chart, go to the strategy settings and switch to the "Properties" tab.